cjbarrie/RDL-Ed/02-text-as-data/02-week6.md

 This week you'll be discussing in the tutorials four articles by @Karamshuk2017, @Flores2017, @Nelson2020, and @Kozlowski2019.

 The hands-on exercise for Week 1 uses a different source of data, and here I introduce you to how we might gather, clean, and analyze text data.
 In so doing, I also refer to the article by @Nelson2020, and the steps she proposes for a "grounded" approach to the analysis of text data.
 The argument @Nelson2020 makes is that we can use computational techniques for the discovery of topics within text, and then employ more interpretative techniques to analyze meaning in the text itself.
-This is a way, @Nelson2020 argues, to overcome the problems of reproducibility inherent to both "humanist" and "structual" approaches to content analysis.
+This is a way, @Nelson2020 argues, to overcome the problems of reproducibility inherent to both "humanist" and "structural" approaches to content analysis.
 Here, we will be mainly focusing on what @Nelson2020 refers to as "lexical-based techniques," though we will also have the chance to perform a simple classification task.

 ## Week 6 Exercise